 🌡️ Storage

-When ready to reheat, place the potatoes on a baking sheet and pop them in a 350-degree oven for about 15 minutes, or until heated through.
+Reheat: Place the potatoes on a baking sheet and heat them in a 350-degree F oven for about 15 minutes, or until heated through.
+You can also reheat them in the microwave or air fryer.

-It takes about 1 hour and 15 minutes at 250 degrees F to bake a potato on the electric smoker.
+It takes about 1 hour and 15 minutes at 250 degrees F to smoke a potato.

-The best temperature to bake potatoes on a pellet grill is around 250 degrees Fahrenheit.
+The best temperature to bake potatoes on a pellet grill is 250 degrees Fahrenheit.

 No, you should not wrap smoked baked potatoes in foil.
-The smoke won't penetrate the flesh as well, and the skin won't get as crispy.
+The smoke will not penetrate the flesh, and the skin will not get as crispy.

 Yes.
 Poking holes in a potato before baking helps the potato cook evenly.
 It also allows the potato to absorb more of the flavors of the smoke.